Pumpkins not just for Halloween!

 Can I eat the seeds?

 Yes, you can!
-They are full of micronutrients and minerals.
-You can also eat seeds from butternut squashes too so don’t throw them away.
+Butternut squashes are full of micronutrients and minerals.
+You can also eat the seeds, so don’t throw them away.

 How do I prepare pumpkin seeds to eat?